 We ate lunch in the shelter.
 There were some poems on the wall which inspired Nic to start writing one himself, it would be about the ice frog.
 Before we continued Nic needed to powder something.
 Apparently it was very normal to powder that body part in the USA.
 While doing it you were supposed to shout 'wachaa', otherwise it wouldn't work as well.

 When we left the cabin we were happy it had gotten warmer.
 The remainder of the day we walked through the valley.
-There was a path along a river and quite a few other hikes.
-After more than an hour we took a second break, while lying in the sun.
-That morning it had been -5 degrees with a freezingly cold wind, now we were baking in the sun.
+There was a path along a river and quite a few other hikers.
+After more than an hour we took a second break while lying in the sun.
+That morning it had been -5 degrees with a freezingly cold wind, now we were baking.

 Along the river

-The path along the river ended at the office of the park's rescue service.
+The path along the river ended at the park's rescue service.
 We studied the map again.
 We could either take a detour or follow my original route.
 Since Nic's feet were hurting more and more we decided to take the shortest route possible.
-That way we could be reasonably sure to get back to Aviemore in time to take the train, two days from now.
+That way we could be reasonably sure to get back to Aviemore in time to take the train, two days later.

 We took a right turn and followed a large road along the river.
 The path kept getting smaller and eventually we needed to cross the river.
-There was a place to wade through, but we noticed a bridge 300 meters away.
+There was a place to wade through, but we happen to notice a bridge 300 meters away that wasn't mentioned on our map.
 After scrambling through the bushes we managed to reach it.